Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Subjective Satisficing: Algorithm and Convergence Result

 Next we present a restriction on the parameters $\{ d^i \}_{i \in \NN}$.
-For each player $i \in \NN$, the tolerance parameter $d^i$ is taken to be positive to account for noise in the learned estimates, but cannot be too large, otherwise poorly performing policies may be mistaken for $\epsilon$-best-responses.
-The bound $\bar{d}$ below is defined analogous to $\bar{\delta}$ in \cite{yongacoglu2022satisficing} and depends on both $\epsilon$ and $\bPi$.
+For each player $i \in \NN$, the tolerance parameter $d^i$ is taken to be positive, to account for noise in the learned estimates, but small, so that poorly performing policies are not mistaken for subjective $\epsilon$-best-responses.
+The bound $\bar{d}_{\mf}$ below is defined analogous to the term $\bar{d}$ in \cite{yongacoglu2023satisficing} and depends on both $\epsilon$ and $\widehat{\bPi}$.